sheltermanager/asm3/doc/manual/options.rst

 the preview column and deleted in one click using the "Delete Spam" button.

-* Spambot protection: Invisible checkbox: Sometimes called a honey trap, forms will add an extra invisible checkbox that only bots can see.
-If the box is ticked, we know the submission has been filled in by a bot and will be marked as spam.
+* Spambot protection: Invisible textbox: Sometimes called a honey trap, forms will add an extra invisible text field that only bots can see.
+If the box contains a value, we know the submission has been filled in by a bot and will be marked as spam.

 * Spambot protection: Useragent check: Web browsers all have comment elements to the